 Up until fairly recently, this generally meant paying by credit card.
 Some customers will definitely still do this (especially if they can get rewards from their lender).
 There is, however, now very strong consumer demand for Buy Now Pay Later options such as Clearpay.

 In some cases, this is because customers cannot get (or do not want) credit cards.
 In others, it can simply be that BNPL offers customers better value overall; using BNPL is often interest-free.
 Even when it isn’t, the cost is often much lower than the cost of using a credit card.

-Getting set up on BNPL is very simple.
+Understanding how buy now pay later works can simplify the setup process.
+In fact, getting set up on BNPL is very simple.
 In fact, Square has integration with Clearpay.
 Getting the ball rolling as quickly as possible will mean you get the competitive advantage it offers with minimum delay.